 Our guide to price increases for Plusnet Mobile plans

-Which of your mobile plans will go up in price because of RPI?
+Which of your mobile plans will go up in price because of CPI?

 How will you work out how much you'll put up your prices by?

-Every March, we'll take the RPI percentage figure from the previous January and raise your monthly plan price by the same percentage.
+Every June, we'll take the CPI percentage figure from the previous January and raise your monthly plan price by the same percentage.

 Here's an example.
 We've assumed: